dariofad/dot-emacs/readme.md

 # Questions and Answers

-I find this use of Emacs very practical.
+I find this setup very practical.
 In the following there is list of considerations and remarks that may be useful.

 + How much **time** does it take to get used to Emacs?
 If you are thinking about getting started with Emacs, don't worry too much